VolleyIndustries/readme/about.md

 **About**
 ==
-Volley is a friendly place for helping others
+Volley is a friendly place for helping others.

 Our mission is to help people help each other, to connect all of the world through the shared, human need for help and understanding.